 We loved exploring Aynali church.
 Carved from the rock, we were given a torch to explore through the narrow passageways that led to different rooms.

 If you’re looking for things to do in Cappadocia, we’d recommend hiking as an excellent way to get around and explore.
 You can cover a fair bit over a few hours.
-We also saw several horse riding tours, which is another option.
+A guided sunset hike is a super affordable option, especially if you prefer to have someone else navigate.
+We also saw several horse-riding tours.

 Day 4: Private day tour of Cappadocia from Goreme